 Prior to joining CMCI, Wing-Fai Leung taught and researched at University College Cork, Ireland; Institute of Sociology, Academia Sinica, Taiwan; and University of St Gallen, Switzerland.
-She is a visitor scholar at the Department of Comparative Literature, the University of Hong Kong (2019-2020).
-She completed her PhD at the School of Oriental and African Studies, University of London.
-Previously, she worked at the National Media Museum and Arts Council England.
+She was a visitor scholar at the Department of Comparative Literature, the University of Hong Kong (2019-2020) and the Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore (2020).

 Fai’s publications include two monographs: Digital Entrepreneurship, Gender and Intersectionality: An East Asian Perspective (2018) and Multimedia Stardom in Hong Kong: Image, Performance and Identity (2014).
-Her research has also been published in peer-reviewed journals: Media, Culture & Society; International Journal of Cultural Studies; Information, Communication and Society; Sociological Review; and Asian Ethnicity, and co-edited special issues for the Journal of Chinese Cinemas and New Technology, Work and Employment.
+Her research has also been published in peer-reviewed journals: Media, Culture & Society; International Journal of Cultural Studies; Information, Communication and Society; Asian Ethnicity; and Sociological Review.
+Fai has co-edited special issues for the Journal of Chinese Cinemas and New Technology, Work and Employment.

 Research interests and PhD supervision

 - Media industry participation and representation of LGBTQ+

 Fai chairs the Gender and Work in the Creative Industries research group.
 She welcomes PhD enquiries from candidates wishing to pursue projects in the above subject areas.

 For more details, please see her full research profile.

 Wing-Fai Leung is a Fellow of the Higher Education Academy.

 Fai contributes to a broad range of BA and MA modules.
 She teaches in the subject areas of media stardom, diversity and inclusion, cultural representations, global media production, gender and sexualities in East Asian media, and work and labour in the cultural and creative industries.